1916 Calendar

 - April 29, 1916 – Easter Rebellion: Martial law in Ireland is lifted and the rebellion is officially over with the surrender of Irish nationalists to British authorities in Dublin.

-- June 1, 1916 – Louis Brandeis becomes the first Jew appointed to the United States Supreme Court.
+- June 5, 1916 – Louis Brandeis is sworn in as a Justice of the United States Supreme Court.

 - September 7, 1916 – Federal employees win the right to Workers’ compensation by Federal Employers Liability Act (39 Stat.
 742; 5 U.S.C.
 751)